Zaria Yong on her way to the show

 Heartfelt thanks to the show producer (Kerry), models and everyone (credited or not credited on this blog) who made this day memorable for our business and most importantly for contributing to the well-being of Namibian orphans.

-Please share and comment below to encourage others to contribute in their own ways to making the world a better place for all of us through the AEC Interfashion Show and others then connect with hairzaria on facebook (zariahairbraiding) or instagram (hair_zaria) to follow instructions for a chance to win a treat and/or discount for any product on our hairzaria website (www.zariayong.com).
-Also feel free to leave comments for any crediting that was omitted on the blog.
+Please share and comment below to encourage others to contribute in their own ways to making the world a better place for all through the AEC Interfashion Show and others.
+Also connect with zaria yong on all social media – handle is @zariayong

 Event: Arc-En-Ciel (AEC Inter-fashion), 2018 Edition.